-The automobile market is characterised by changing technologies, periodic new model introductions and evolving end-user customer and industry requirements.
+The automobile market is characterized by changing technologies, periodic new model introductions and evolving end-user customer and industry requirements.
 The Group's competitors are continuously developing automobiles that have adopted advanced technologies to operate more efficiently and cost effectively.
 The Group's continued success, therefore, depends on its ability to continue developing new products that can successfully compete with those offered by the Group's competitors in terms of design, performance and price, which, in turn, depends largely on its research and development capabilities.
 In addition, the Group's research and development efforts may not be successful or yield the anticipated level of economic benefits.
 Even if the Group's research and development efforts are successful, the Group may not be able to apply these newly developed technologies to products that will be accepted by the market or apply them in a timely manner to take advantage of the opportunities presented in the market.

 The Group has strengthened the technological cooperation with Volvo Car Corporation ("Volvo Car"), which is majority-owned by the Group's parent company, Zhejiang Geely Holding Group Company Limited (浙江吉利控股集團有限公司 or "Geely Holding"), and has so far achieved remarkable progress in this regard.
-The cooperation enables both parties to further optimizing resource utilization, and speed up the implementation of platform strategy, standardization, and shared modularization in product development, which, in turn, a new modular architecture and set of components have been established; based upon which, a series of new models of the Group will be introduced to strengthen the Group's competitiveness in the automobile market.
+A series of business combination and collaboration between the Company and Volvo Car have also been announced in February 2021.
+Such business combination and collaboration continues to explore the synergetic business areas of the Company and Volvo Car, including powertrain, electrification, autonomous driving and operational collaboration; and based upon which, a series of new models of the Group will be introduced to strengthen the Group's competitiveness in the automobile market.
 In the meantime, the Group will speed up its products offering on new energy vehicles to prepare itself for the challenge of the stringent statutory requirement on fuel consumption standard in the future and the booming new energy vehicle market.